Alfonso Checa (Baza, active 1935-1978)

 Antonio Llorente (Granada, active c.
 1830s)

-Enrique Llorente, the son of Antonio Llorente, was a Granada maker, active during the latter have of the nineteenth century.
-His workshop was located on the calle de Solarillo de Santo Domingo, 7.
+Enrique Llorente, the son of Antonio Llorente, was a prominent guitar maker in Granada during the latter half of the 19th century.
+He continued the family tradition, operating his workshop at Calle de Solarillo de Santo Domingo, 7.

-S. Malgareyo was a guitar maker active in Granada circa 1915.
+S. Malgareyo was a guitar maker active in Granada around 1915.

 Bernandino Milan Suárez (Granada active c.
 1890s-1940s)